desjae/My-First-Repository/README.md

 # Cloning to Desktop

-I have no cloned this file and launched in my desktop.
+I have now cloned this file and launched in my desktop.
 I am now able to make edits, like adding this paragraphs, in R Studio.